|Heartfelt Associates is a privately-owned sole proprietorship based out of our home near Kealakekua Bay on Hawaiʻi Island.|

 Keynote speaking engagements will require payment of travel expenses plus an honorarium.
 International travel will require business class seat(s).

-Customized training can be provided for hours or days on a variety of topics related to interpretation, nonprofit management, and volunteer management.
-We are both current with our Certified Interpretive Trainer credentials and can provide National Association for Interpretation’s Certified Interpretive Guide and/or Host training.
+Customized training can be provided for hours or days on a variety of topics related to interpretation, interpretive planning, nonprofit management, and volunteer management.
+Tim maintains his Certified Interpretive Trainer credential and can provide National Association for Interpretation’s Certified Interpretive Guide and/or Host training.
 During the COVID-19 pandemic, we can also schedule a virtual Certified Interpretive Guide course for you.

 Writing and editing of books and interpretive materials (signs, brochures, website content, etc.) is still available if little or no travel is involved.